odys-z/antson/README.md

 ~~~
     @AnsonField (valType="java.util.ArrayList/[Ljava.lang.Object;")
     protected ArrayList<ArrayList<Object[]>> name_value_pairs;
 ~~~

 This defined a 2D table of name-value pair, where if row is the main order, then the rows are element of type "ArrayList<Object[]>", where the cell is "Object[]".

-Row type and cell type are seperated with "/".
+Row type and cell type are separated with "/".

-Also, another error prone is the array of list:
+Also, another error prone annotation is the array of list:

 ~~~
-    @AnsonField (valType="[Ljava.util.ArrayList;/java.util.ArrayList/[Ljava.lang.Object;")
+    @AnsonField (valType="java.util.ArrayList/java.util.ArrayList/[Ljava.lang.Object;")
     protected ArrayList<Object[]>[] name_value_pairs;
 ~~~

-The problem here is with the first section, "[Ljava.util.ArrayList;", only specified one dimension.
-Don't ignore the 2nd dimension "java.util.ArrayList".
+The problem here is with the first section, "[Ljava.util.ArrayList;", shouldn't been specified here for it's the type of field which is already declared as a java type.
+The component type of array is "java.util.ArrayList" (of "java.util.ArrayList/ [Ljava.lang.Object;").

 ## 4. Referencing loops

 Antson try to deep serializing Anson objects.
-If two or more objects referencing each other, the java serializing processing will endup with stack over flow error.
+If two or more objects referencing each other, the java serializing processing will end up with stack over flow error.

 To avoid this, one of the referencing field must specified with annotation to break the endless serializing looping: